MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-settings.md

 **Accepts:** String

 > [!NOTE]
-> Thise field should be omitted when declaring custom profile.
+> This field should be omitted when declaring custom profile.

 ### Starting directory